Melbourne is a beautiful multicultural blend of art, fashion, design and cuisine.

 Space Hotel is surrounded by the best shops, cafes and restaurants.

-Space Hotel is the best hostel in Sydney for
+Space Hotel is the best hostel in Melbourne for

 2. United Backpackers (TOP location)